UMBC-EEHPC/AIdeckTestbed/Documentation/Build.md

 source SourceToolchain.sh
 ```

+The build script will automatically download the Embedded Template Library and GAP SDK Git submodules, as well as download the submodules that they themselves use.

 The build script will pause at least twice, once to ask for a password in order to install OpenOCD using sudo, and again in order for you to follow some steps to acquire the AutoTiler library.

 Once the toolchain is finished building, one can build the AIdeckTestbed with the following commands.